This piece was updated on Dec. 19, 2017, to include additional contact information.

 The Pew Charitable Trusts is driven by the power of knowledge to solve today’s most challenging problems.
 Learn more at pewtrusts.org.

-Pew’s publicly available database will help scientists build on previous research, generate new insights
+Answers to common questions about Pew’s publicly available database intended to help scientists build on previous research, generate new insights